szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1670:** Make Werebane +1 a bit more effective towards Lycanthropes

 Werebane's description is a little misleading.
 It doesn't cause +4 damage against Lycanthropes.
 The 1d4+1 base damage of the weapon doesn't become 1d4+5.
 This type of confusing description is common to all weapons that do extra damage to specific creatures.
 Instead, it causes 1d4+1 and if the target is a Lycanthrope, another tick of 3 piercing damage is inflicted.

-This improves this extra additive tick of damage so it inflicts 6 instead.
+This dramatically improves the power of the dagger against lycanthropes by making it explicitly act as a +4 weapon against them (as the description originally suggests): 1d4+4 damage, +4 thac0, and +4 enchantment level.
+Additionally, it puts the speed factor at 0.

 **Component 1680:** Make Stiletto of Demarchess +2 a bit more powerful and bleed every hit